druce/druce.github.io/aws.md

 # 5) Final step - Make an image of your instance for backup

  - Grab a well-earned up of coffee, tea, or whiskey!

  - One last thing is to create an image of your server.
-Otherwise you have to do ALL THESE steps again to launch another server.
+Otherwise you have to do ALL THESE STEPS again to launch another server.

 - Log into the console https://console.aws.amazon.com/ec2/v2/#Instances